ourcodingclub/ourcodingclub.github.io/_tutorials/python_crash_course.md

 Try using each of these operators on integers, floats and strings.
 Not all of them will work on each data type and you will get some errors, but it is okay!
 To quote the famous mantra of silicon valley companies **'move fast, break things'** (not a good motto if you are an antiques dealer but great for learning Python)

-<a name="operators_compare"></a>
 ###### Comparison operators
+{: #operators_compare}

 In Python we can also do comparisons between variables, between numbers or between strings.
 With these operators you can check when a number is greater than another number (to check your data set for mistakes, like is age greater than zero `age > 0`) or when a string is equal to another string (to filter your data set, like to a certain species name `species_name=='lama glama'`).
-This can be done using the comparison operators
+This can be done using the comparison operators:

 - `>`: greater than : eg `5 > 10` (answer : False)
 - `<`: less than : eg `-1 < 0`  (answer : True)
 - `>=`: greater than or equal to : eg `17 >= 17` (answer : True)